technoguy3105/SunFlow/README.md

 Powerful Graphics
 -----------------

 SunFlow got powerful graphics.
 Your network can be displayed at any time.
-The schematic assembly of a Porsche Taycan electric is used as an example.
-First you graph the network with all potential connections and definitions for cost, freight and capacities.
+Have a look on the schematic assembly of a Porsche Taycan electric as an example.
+First you graph the network with all potential connections and definitions for cost, freight, capacities, products, components, suppliers, plants, distribution centers and customers or markets.

 <img width="930" alt="Taycan Graph" src="https://user-images.githubusercontent.com/65338147/84734869-63136680-afa2-11ea-9587-22faee26e7a3.png">